jliuhtonen/lastfm-dump/README.md

 ```
 stack setup
-stack docker pull
-stack image container
+stack build
 ```

-And you're all set.
+Or use Docker:
+`docker build -t lastfm-dump .`

 ## Usage

-The program reads its configuration from config.json.
-You can find a sample configuration in file config.sample.json.

-Then, to transfer your data to Mongo, start your mongod and run the dump with your username as the command line parameter:
+To sync your data to Mongo, start your mongod and run the dump with your username as the command line parameter:

 `lastfm-dump username`